Home CGS 2820C

 Test on multiple browsers: such as Edge, FireFox, Chrome, Safari and smartphone.

-Most hosting companies provide built-in server side form processing scripts.
-These scripts are the form "action."
+Many hosting companies provide built-in server side form processing scripts.
+These scripts are the Form "action."
 I found and modified the following script for you to use: FormProcess.php

 <form name="contactForm" id="contactForm" action="FormProcess.php" method="post">